 proceedings, such as a trial, in state courts.
 The only standards a federal

 court that hears a Habeas Corpus Writ can impose on the states are those

 dictated by our Constitution.

-Our attorneys at Sullivan Brill have solid experience in researching and
+Our attorneys at Sullivan & Brill, LLP have solid experience in researching

 New York state crime in a proceeding should be aware of their right to file a petition for a

 We have the experience and skill you need to successfully navigate this field.

 Contact us today and we will begin pursuing your legal matter.